judas-christ/static2000/README.md

 with Gulp.
 Gulp is the recommended method of running Static2000, since it does not have any CSS preprocessing or similar built in.

-At the moment, templates must use [jade](http://jade-lang.com/) with YAML front matter for defining properties on content pages.
-There are plans to support other template engines in the future.
+Templates and content can use [jade](http://jade-lang.com/) or [swig](http://paularmstrong.github.io/swig) with YAML front matter for defining properties on content pages using template adapters.

 See the [documentation](docs/README.md) for more information.